diegomarquez/game-builder/README.md

 ###### TODO List:

-- Tag
-- Deploy Website
-    - Generate docs

 - Examples v6
     - Add feedback about the internals of each example
-        - Pooled Objects
+        - Pooled Objects (DONE)
-        - Active Objects
+        - Active Objects (DOE)
         - Pooled Sound Channels
         - Active Sound Channels
+        - Loaded Sounds
+        - Assigned Channels
         - Cached Images
         - Cached Paths
         - Cached Text
-        - Loaded Sounds
-        - Assigned Channels
+        - Cached Objects (DONE)
     - Module to add that information to all examples
+        - debug folder (DONE)
+        - Add to all examples
+    - Style
+    - Interface for all Caches

+- Fix CSS on examples, they are not alligned properly when putting them in an iFrame
+    - Checkout renderers examples

 - Tag
 - Deploy Website